-The Central Karoo is a low rainfall desert region, located on South Africa's central high-plateau and in the rain shadow of the Cape Fold Mountains.
-It is classified as a cold desert climate (BWk) in terms of the Koppen climate classification, which is the most widely used climate classification systems in the world as can be seen from the map below.
+The Central Karoo is a low rainfall desert region, located on South Africa's central high plateau and in the rain shadow of the Cape Fold Mountains.
+It is classified as a cold desert climate (BWk) in terms of the Koppen climate classification, which is the most widely used climate classification systems in the world.